 How Do You Streamline Service And Make It More Efficient?

 Technology is starting to come into play.
 It has been a huge enabler for offshoring for obvious reasons.
 There is a vast array of tech solutions that support accounting practices.
-These tools can automate tasks which improve productivity, allowing accountants to get more done in less time.
+These tools can automate tasks which improves productivity, allowing accountants to get more done in less time.

 Accounting firms need to maximise the technology available at their disposal.
 A few examples include:

 How do you make the most of technology?
 Watch here.